openlegend/core-rules/core/SRD.md

 **Hindering:** Creatures move at half speed when travelling within the barrier.
 **Impassable:** Creatures and objects cannot move through the barrier.
 **Baneful:** Choose a bane which you can inflict that has a Power Level less than or equal to the Power Level of your Barrier.
 When a creature ends its turn within the barrier or willingly enters it, you may immediately make a bane attack against it to inflict the chosen bane.
 A creature can only be subject to one such bane attack from this barrier per round.
-**Mobile:** You may spend a standard action to move the barrier up to 30 feet.
+**Mobile:** You may spend a major action to move the barrier up to 30 feet.

 ## Blindsight